postmanlabs/postman-code-examples/README.md

 # postman-code-examples

 This repository contains examples of using Postman Code.
-Each example was created by connecting the Postman MCP Server, `code` toolset, to a coding agent.
+Each example was created by connecting the [Postman MCP Server](https://github.com/postmanlabs/postman-mcp-server), `code` toolset, to a coding agent.

 These examples aim to show how you can accomplish a few fundamental things with Postman Code:

-- Search for APIs on Postman and explore them: both internal and public APIs
+- **Exploring APIs** — Search for APIs on Postman and explore them: both internal and public APIs
-- Generate high-quality, API client code to consume APIs
+- **Consuming APIs** — Generate high-quality, API client code to consume APIs
-- Consume API updates and regenerate client code
+- **Syncing API Changes** — Consume API updates and regenerate client code

 Each example includes its own README with conversation examples showing how the agent explored APIs, answered questions, or generated code.
 Where applicable, you'll also find setup instructions to run the example yourself.